Operated by former employees who volunteer their time. Not endorsed or supported by the company.

 Your available coverage depends on the answers to two questions:

 1. Which Company am I a former employee or retiree of?
-HPI, HPE or? http://www.hpalumni.org/WhichCompany
+HPI, or HPE, or multiple companies? http://www.hpalumni.org/WhichCompany

 2. Do I qualify for the "Pre-2003" program?
 The confusing term "Pre-2003 HP Medical Program" refers to the year in which Hewlett-Packard's US retiree medical program was redesigned -- not the year you retired.
 Regardless of when you retired, depending on your length of service and other factors, you may qualify for the US "Pre-2003" program.
 Details: http://www.hpalumni.org/Pre2003